crcn/gittyup/README.md

-Gittyup is a node.js deplyment utility with some slick features:
+Gittyup is a node.js deplyment library with some slick features:

 - Rollback support.
-- Script testing before deployment.
+- Script testing before using.
 - Start/Stop/Restart checked out apps.
 - Make a slug out of your app and easily move it quickly between servers.